KillahPotatoes/KP-Ranks/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 ## Changelog
+### v2.0.2
+* Tweaked: Undefined arguments for calls replaced with empty arrays as arguments.

 ### v2.0.1
 * Added: Getter/Setter and helpful functions, so content/mission creators can easily access the KP Ranks data.
     * [KPR_fnc_getRank](https://github.com/KillahPotatoes/KP-Ranks/blob/master/addons/KP_Ranks/fnc/fn_getRank.sqf)